cloudposse/atmos/website/docs/integrations/github-actions/atmos-terraform-drift-detection.md

 First on a schedule we trigger the "Atmos Terraform Drift Detection" workflow.
 This workflow will gather every single component and stack in the repository.
 Then using that list of components and stacks, run `atmos terraform plan <component> --stack-name <stack>` for the given component and stack.
 If there are any changes, the workflow will create a GitHub Issue.

-For example in this screenshot, the workflow has gather two components.
-Only one has drift, and therefore a new Issue has been created.
+For example in this screenshot, the workflow has gathered two components.
+Only one has drift, and therefore one new Issue has been created.

 ![Example Issue Summary](/img/github-actions/drift-summary.png)